grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 -e GOOS=<target os>
 ```

-The remainder is straight from the [xk6 documentation](https://github.com/grafana/xk6/#command-usage) with the exception that we are using the `grafana/xk6` _image_ rather than a local installation of `xk6`:
+The remainder is straight from the [xk6 documentation](https://github.com/grafana/xk6/#command-usage), with the exception that we use the `grafana/xk6` _image_ rather than a local installation of `xk6`:

 ```plain
 grafana/xk6 build [<k6_version>]